 Please note that I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 I only recommend products I use now, have used in the past, or would use if there was a personal need.

-Tired of page speed as much as I am?
+Tired of the page speed myth as much as I am?

 So many bloggers out there are stressing out about it, thinking their traffic will come to a standstill if they don’t get those green lights in Google’s PageSpeed Insights tool.

-Yes, page speed is important, but there are so many other important things to worry about in the wonderful world of blogging.
+Yes, page speed is important, but there are so many other important things to worry about in the wonderful world of SEO and blogging.

-That said, in this article I am going to show you how you can speed up your site with lazy loading in 5 minutes.
+That said, in this article I am going to show you how you can speed up your site in 5 minutes with lazy loading.
 Boom!

 The Page Speed Story